inf112-v19/Sky7/Deliverables/Oblig1.md

   Communication will be mainly over slack.

 #### First meeting:
-  - introduction, start create a plan
+  - introduction, start create a plan, set up Trello, Slack, google doc and a priority list.
 #### Second meeting:
-  - create a structure plan
+  - create a structure plan, discuss what to simplify from the board game.
 #### Third meeting:
+  - Change from Trello to Git Project Board.
+  - Plan the next step for our game.
   - When small changes are made, merge.
   - When big chanves are made: run a pull request, and inform on slack of the request.
+  - Send notification on Slack if there is a new pull request.
+#### Fourth meeting:
+  - Discussion of what worked and did not work.
+  - Discussion of next itteration of the project.
+A problem is spoted, have to change the structure to accomidate for multiplayer game.

 ## Summary